Timothy-Rosno/DN_QUEUE/SECOND_ROUND_TESTING.md

 - [X] Click "NO, CANCEL" → machine not deleted
 - [X] Click "YES, DELETE" → machine deleted
 - [X] Check affected users:
-  - [BROKEN: Was not received.]
+  - [FIXED: Was not received.]
 Users with entries receive "orphaned entry" notification
-  - [BROKEN: Was not received] Notification explains machine was deleted
+  - [FIXED: Was not received] Notification explains machine was deleted
-  - [BROKEN: Machine name in archive shows as blank.
+  - [FIXED: Machine name in archive shows as blank.
 Status should be showing Orphaned, with tool tip Machine was deleted.
 Instead it shows Orphaned (Machine Deleted).]
 Entries show machine name as "[DELETED] MachineName"

 #### Test Scenario 2: Machine with Only Archived Entries
 - [X] Create machine, complete 1 measurement (archived)
 - [X] No active queue entries
 - [X] Click "Delete" → should delete immediately (no warning)
-- [BROKEN: Name field is shown as empty.
+- [FIXED: Name field is shown as empty.
 Status needs to add a tooltip to Completed or Cancelled: Machine was deleted.]
 Verify archive still shows machine name correctly

 #### Test Scenario 3: New Machine Entry Not Showing in Archive
 **Bug to fix:** "The database isn't set up to handle a new machine"